 I asked Soma Chaturvedi, Editorial Head of Shiksha at Info Edge.
 She said, “We don’t rely upon Google Alerts given the wide range of information we seek to keep our website content up-to-date with.
 Besides, a lot of course/college-centric information is usually not covered by mainstream media; it is published in niche industry and regional publications, discussion forums, institute websites, government and regulators’ websites.
 Our technology team has developed a software to track relevant websites for specific information, which is directly mapped to our CMS, and this significantly saves my team’s bandwidth.
 A combination of this system and our research analysts gives us exactly what we need.
 As an integrated solution, it’s more efficient and customized.”

 Both confirmed my observations.
 I discussed these issues with my team, and we decided to collect more data from other perspectives.
-We undertook a detailed study to evaluate how effective Google Alerts are for tracking companies (that’s a core component of our market intelligence offering at Contify).
+We undertook a detailed study to evaluate how effective Google Alerts are for tracking companies (that’s a core component of our market and competitive intelligence offering at Contify).

 How effective are Google Alerts for professionals?
 Survey and Research Study: